-Whether you like it or not, our lives and becoming more and more digitally focused.
-Even if you don't want a career that involves programming, being able to code increases what you can do with computers.
+Our lives are becoming more and more digitally focused.
 There are applications now that can do many amazing things, but there are still plenty of times you'll need a solution for which there isn't an application.
 Being able to code increases what you can do with technology and helps you understand what might be possible.

 Computers and programming are good for: